shi-ch/CarND-Behavioral-Cloning-P3/writeup_report.md

 Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had more than 20K number of data points.
+I then preprocessed this data by randomly adjusting the brightnes so that the data of continuous images could be very different from each other thus the model could focus on really important characteristics of the images that are related to staying on track.

 I finally randomly shuffled the data set and put 10% of the data into a validation set.